Green Bicycle Case: Discovery

-Approximately thirty minutes after Wright and her companion had ridden away from Measures' cottage, Wright's body was found on Gartree Road, part of the Via Devana Roman road, by a farmer named Joseph Cowell.
+Approximately thirty minutes after Wright and Light had ridden away from Measures' cottage, Wright's body was found on Gartree Road, part of the Via Devana Roman road, by a farmer named Joseph Cowell.
 Her body was discovered alongside her bicycle, and her face was extensively bloodied, with deep gouge marks visible on her cheeks and jaw.
 Surmising the girl may have been run off the road by a motorist, Cowell initially deduced she had fallen from her bicycle and fatally injured herself.
-Cowell proceeded to nearby Great Glen to report his discovery to the local policeman, Constable Alfred Hall, who phoned a doctor in Billesdon.
+He proceeded to nearby Great Glen to report his discovery to the constable, Alfred Hall, who phoned a Dr Williams in Billesdon.
 Dr Williams arrived at Hall's residence and the trio returned to Little Stretton, where the doctor gave instructions that the girl's body be moved to a nearby unoccupied house upon Cowell's trap.

-At the scene, PC Hall found what he later described as "smears of blood on the top bar of the field gate", although he discovered no human footprints on either side of the gate.
+At the scene, Hall found what he later described as "smears of blood on the top bar of the field gate", although he discovered no human footprints on either side of the gate.
 Nonetheless, a dead carrion crow was discovered in a field close to this gate.

-Dr Williams had also made a cursory candlelight examination of the scene before ordering Wright's body to be moved to the unoccupied house, having agreed with Cowell's initial assumption that she had died in a simple bicycle accident, dying from a combination of a loss of blood and a head injury.
-Not accepting this explanation, PC Hall returned to the scene where the body had been discovered at 6.00 a.m. the following day to search for any signs of foul play.
-A careful search uncovered a .455-calibre bullet 17 ft from where Wright's body had lain, slightly embedded in the ground by the imprint of a horse's hoof, which had not yet been removed from the scene.
-He proceeded to the unoccupied house and washed the congealed blood off the face of the corpse, finding a single entry wound beneath the left eye.
+Dr Williams had also made a cursory candlelight examination of the scene before ordering Wright's body to be moved to the unoccupied house, having agreed with Cowell's initial assumption that she had died in a simple bicycle accident, dying from a combination of blood loss and a head injury.
+Not accepting this explanation, Hall returned to the murder scene at 6.00 a.m. the following morning to search for any signs of foul play.
+A careful search uncovered a .455-calibre bullet 17 ft from where Wright's body had lain, slightly embedded in the ground by the imprint of a horse's hoof.
+Hall proceeded to the unoccupied house and washed the congealed blood off the face of Wright's corpse, finding a single entry wound beneath the left eye.
 Informed of Hall's discovery, Dr Williams and another doctor performed a full post-mortem upon the body, discovering the victim had been shot once beneath the left eye from a distance of six to seven feet, and that the bullet had exited the rear of her skull.

-The dead girl was identified by relatives as Bella Wright.
+The dead girl was formally identified by relatives as Bella Wright.
 An inquest into her death returned a verdict of murder by person or persons unknown.